Jeremiah 16:10-13

 Divine judgment is not arbitrary; it is the consequence of persistent rebellion against God’s covenant commands.

-13 Therefore I will cast you out of this land into the land that you have not known, neither you nor your fathers.
+13 So I will cast you out of this land into a land that neither you nor your fathers have known.
 There you will serve other gods day and night, for I will show you no favor.’

 Divine judgment is not arbitrary; it is the consequence of persistent rebellion against God’s covenant commands.